wtsi-hgi/consul-lock/README.md

-                        seconds (where 0 is never) --metadata METADATA   additional metadata to add to the lock information (will be converted to JSON)
+                        seconds (where 0 is never) --metadata METADATA   additional metadata to add to the lock information (will be converted to JSON) --on-before-lock ON_BEFORE_LOCK
+                        path to executable that is to be called before an attempt is made to acquire a lock, where the lock key is passed as the first argument.
+Any failures of this executable are ignored --on-already-locked ON_ALREADY_LOCKED
+                        path to executable that is to be called after an attempt has been made to acquire a lock but failed due to the lock already been taken, where the lock key is passed as the first argument.
+Any failures of this executable are ignored
 ```

 #### Unlocking